qi64/qi/README.md

 - Fast.
 Just load what's needed for the request, using autoload.
 - PHP friendly.
 Don't try to be Java, Ruby or Python.
 It's PHP!
 - Social with others libraries.
 Don't try to reinvent the wheel when it's already well done like Analog, Symphony ClassLoader, vfsStream, PHPUnit, MeekroDB, etc.
-- MySql only!
+- MySql/sqlite/MongoDB only!
 If you use PostgreSQL or Oracle, this lib is probably too small for you.
 - No external dependency. (except for testing)
 - [Composer](http://packagist.org) support